 Contact Hansen Yuncken at email@example.com for more information.

-You can register your interest in working on Project Remediate or submit cladding materials for consideration.
+You can register your interest in supplying cladding materials for Project Remediate below.

-Contact Hansen Yuncken for more information about these requirements email@example.com.
+Contact Hansen Yuncken for more information about these opportunities.

 Project Remediate Pattern Book

-The Project Remediate Pattern Book is a resource to help consultants replace combustible cladding.
-It includes technical design drawings.
+The Project Remediate Pattern Book is a resource to help consultants, designers, fabricators and installers replace combustible cladding under the program.
+It includes free technical design drawings.
 It is a living document that will be reviewed and updated throughout the life of Project Remediate.

-We hosted a briefing for the building and construction industry on 1 September 2021 with presentations by:
+The briefing for the building and construction industry held on 1 September 2021 had presentations by:

 - the NSW Building Commissioner

 - the Cladding Taskforce